MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **Permissions** page is where you, as a user, can set up roles and permissions for using Customer 360 across the organization.
-Customer 360 includes three types of roles, and those are the options that available to each of them:
+The **Permissions** page is where you, as a user, can set up roles and permissions for using Customer Insights across the organization.
+Customer Insights includes three types of roles, and those are the options that available to each of them:

 |Role  |Options available under this role  |
 |---------|---------|